erkooi/fusion360/README.md

 The CSV files define actions and hierarchy for a design in Fusion360.
 There are three levels of CSV files:
 1. action CSV files: define single 'create' and 'modify actions, as in the SOLID menu in the Fusion360 GUI.
 2. assembly CSV files: define an assembly component and a series of action CSV files
-3. design CSV file: define a sequency of assembly CSV files to build a design toplevel assembly with multiple sub assemblies.
+3. design CSV file: define a sequence of assembly CSV files to build a design toplevel assembly with multiple sub assemblies.

 The CSV files can be accessed in the Fusion360 GUI using the API/Scripts.
 There are API/scripts for each CSV file level.
 The API/Scripts can be ran via the UTILITIES/ADD-INS/Scripts and Add-Ins menu in the Fusion360 GUI.
 The scripts are in Python.
-The Python code consiste of:
+The Python code consists of:
 * API/libraries that contains library files that are used in the other scripts for handling CSV files and Fusion360 objects.
 * API/Scripts that contains scripts that can run in Fusion360 to create objects like sketches, planes, lofts, bodies, components and assemblies from CSV files.